 What's the Difference Between Type 1 and Type 2 Diabetes?

 Although both type 1 and type 2 diabetes involve involve too-high levels of sugar in the bloodstream, they have different causes and treatments, according to Harvard Health Publishing.
-Type 2 is linked to genetics as well as lifestyle factors, such as being overweight or obese, while type 1 is usually caused by an autoimmune reaction.
+Type 2 is linked to genetics as well as lifestyle factors, such as having overweight or obesity, while type 1 is usually caused by an autoimmune reaction.

 "The body just stops making insulin," Sheth says of type 1.
 "That usually happens pretty rapidly."